kagisearch/kagi-docs/kagi/src/welcome.md

 Kagi is a high quality, 100% privacy-respecting search engine with results augmented by non-commercial indexes and personalized searches.
 We're glad you're here!

-## About Oriob Browser
+## About Orion Browser

 Orion is a fast, zero telemetry browser for Mac/iOS.
-Learn more [here](https://browser.kagi.com) or check [Orion documentation](https://help/kagi.com/orion).
+Learn more about [Orion](https://browser.kagi.com) or check [Orion documentation](https://help/kagi.com/orion).

 ## Contributing